Valerius Maximus

 Life

 The only information we have for Valerius Maximus comes from his own writings.
-Therein he portrayed himself as a modest client of Sextus Pompeius (cousin to Pompey the Great and not to be confused with Pompey’s son), with whom he went to Asia Minor in 27 BCE.
+Therein he portrayed himself as a modest client of Sextus Pompeius (cousin to Pompey the Great, not to be confused with Pompey’s son), whom he accompanied Asia Minor in 27 CE.

 Works

-Valerius’ only surviving work, and perhaps his only published work, is his Facta ac Dicta Memorabilia (Memorable Deeds and Saying), a sort of rhetorical handbook for students/orators.
-It contained examples of virtuous deeds sorted by topic (e.g. love between spouses, unwavering loyalty to friends, one more example) of both Romans and non-Romans (primarily Greeks, but some others, too).
+Valerius’ only surviving work, and perhaps his only published work, is his Facta et Dicta Memorabilia (“Memorable Deeds and Sayings”), a sort of rhetorical handbook for students and orators.
+It contained examples of virtuous deeds sorted by topic (e.g. love between spouses, unwavering loyalty to friends, or valor in war) of both Romans and non-Romans; of the non-Romans, primarily Greeks are represented, but some non-Greeks are, too.

-The work was published during the reign of Tiberius, to whom he is very favorable.
+The work was published during the reign of Tiberius, whom he flatters excessively.

-Because of the nature of the text, it was often mined by later writers for stories and examples to shoe into their own works.
+Because of the nature of the text, it was often mined by later writers—including Pliny the Younger and Aulus Gellius—for stories and examples to insert into their own works.
+It was extremely popular in the Middle Ages, leading to it being one of the most copied ancient Latin works.

 Latin: PHI Latin Texts